kingsdigitallab/alice-thornton/frontend/posts/blog/2023-09-14-Thornton-Durham-cathedral.md

 Further Reading:

-Thomas Comber, ‘The History of My Life’, in [*The Autobiographies and Letters of Thomas Comber*](https://archive.org/details/thomascomber156/), Vol. 1, ed.
+Thomas Comber, ‘The History of My Life’, in ['The Autobiographies and Letters of Thomas Comber'](https://archive.org/details/thomascomber156/), Vol. 1, ed.
 C. E. Whiting, Surtees Society, 156 (Durham: Andrews & Co.
 1946), 1-35.

 Cordelia Beattie, ‘The Discovery of Two Missing Alice Thornton Manuscripts’, *Notes and Queries* 66, no. 4 (2019): 547–53.